jameshfisher/jameshfisher.com/_posts/2017-11-29-computing-is-communication.md

 title: Computing is communication
 draft: true
 tags: []
+summary: >-
+  Devices we use today are primarily communicators, not just computers.
+The history of computing should emphasize communication more than pure computation.
 ---

 There is a standard history of computing which runs like this: